nachivpn/k/README.md

 Every path that follows is under the directory `src/`.

 Modules marked with an asterisk * only reexport modules under the directory with the same name.
-TODO_ARTIFACT: Add another sentence saying that this reexporting business is part of the two general patterns that 1. some modules are split into a `Base` module for definitions and a `Properties` module for easier browsing which then get bundled up by reexporting, and that 2. some modules instantiate the parameters of a more general module and export the special instances.
-Maybe give an example of this reexporting business, one for each general pattern.

-TODO_ARTIFACT: Say in a sentences that some modules are common to &lambda;<sub>IK</sub> and &lambda;<sub>IS4</sub>.
+Modules under the directory usually consist of a `Base` module, which contains basic definitions, and (possibly) several other modules with specific content, for example a `Properties` module.

+Modules marked with double asterisk ** instantiate the parameters of a more general module and export the special instances.

+Some modules are shared among the mechanizations of &lambda;<sub>IK</sub> and &lambda;<sub>IS4</sub>.
+They contain code that is (or is parameterized to be) calculi-independent.

 TODO_ARTIFACT: Give a description of/a summary of what is in each folder as well.